brandtamos/hyperfixed-discord-bot/docs/faq.md

 ## General Questions

 ### Q: What does this bot do?
-A: The Hyperfixed Discord Bot provides three main features:
+A: The Hyperfixed Discord Bot provides several main features:
 - **Custom Commands**: Create text responses triggered by commands
 - **Pronoun Roles**: Automatic role assignment via emoji reactions
-- **Bully Tracking**: Fun statistical tracking for "bully" events
+- **Bully Tracking**: Fun statistical tracking for "bully" events with leaderboard
+- **Time Zone Display**: Show current time across multiple global locations
+- **Temperature Conversion**: Automatic Celsius ↔ Fahrenheit conversion for any temperatures mentioned
+- **Easter Eggs**: Weezer detection and other fun responses

 ### Q: Is this bot free to use?
 A: Yes, this is an open-source bot that you can host yourself for free.